mosekyle/mosekyle/README.md

 - 👀 I’m interested in tech
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on projects ....
-- 📫 How to reach me github account
+- 📫 How to reach me moseskyle2021@gmail.com
+✨Just coding

 <!---
 mosekyle/mosekyle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.